'Sarkar' producers agree for two cuts, Rajinikanth slams Tamil Nadu govt

 Also Read: Ready for bypolls in Tamil Nadu, Kamal Haasan says on 64th birthday

-The ruling AIADMK is up in arms against Tamil film star Vijay's Diwali release 'Sarkar' for its reported reference to former chief minister J Jayalalithaa, besides the alleged depiction of certain government schemes in a bad light.

-The AIADMK ministers demanded g deletion of the contentious scenes, besides threatening to initiate legal action if the film crew failed to comply.
+The ruling AIADMK was up in arms against Tamil film star Vijay's Diwali release 'Sarkar' for its reported reference to former chief minister J Jayalalithaa, besides the alleged depiction of certain government schemes in a bad light.
+The AIADMK ministers demanded deletion of the contentious scenes, besides threatening to initiate legal action if the film crew failed to comply.